BDTS: Blockchain-based Data Trading System

-\hangindent 1em \textit{Step9}.
-The selected service provider information is provided in this step.
-It is composed of $A_{sp}$ and the index of downloading pieces from the corresponding service providers.
-The consumer can download data from different service providers for efficiency.
+\hangindent 1em \textit{Step9,10}.
+The selected service provider information is provided.
+It is composed of $A_{sp}$ and the index of downloading pieces from service providers.
+The consumer can download data from multiple providers for efficiency.
+The service provider sends $DD=Enc^{AES}_{K_{sp}}{D}$ to consumers.

-\hangindent 1em \textit{Step12}, \textit{Step13}, and \textit{Step14}.
-The consumer acquires from SCMC.
-After the service provider sends $Enc^{AES}_{K_{sp}}$ and $P_{eed_i}$ to consumers, consumers will verify whether $\mathsf{Mvrfy}(i,r_{eed},Enc^{AES}_{K_{sp}},P_{eed_i})==1$.
-If not, the (double-)encrypted data will be considered as an error if it cannot pass the verification and the consumer, as a result, will not execute \textit{step14}.
+\hangindent 1em \textit{Step11,12}.The consumers need to verify whether $\mathsf{Mvrfy}(i,r_{eed},DD,P_{eed_i})==1$.
+If not, the (double-)encrypted data will be considered as an error if it cannot pass the verification, and the consumer, as a result, will not execute \textit{step14}.